Todor77/Vaadin-14-Crm/README.md

 ## Running the Application

-Import the project to the IDE of your choosing as a Maven project.
+Import the project to the IDE of your choosing as a Gradle project.

-Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+Run the application using running the `Application` class directly from your IDE.

 Open http://localhost:8080/ in your browser.

+//those wont work, in migration process
 If you want to run the application locally in the production mode, run `mvn spring-boot:run -Pproduction`.

 To run Integration Tests, execute `mvn verify -Pintegration-tests`.